KS-archive/coderscrew-monorepo-starter/apps/docs/src/project-structure.md

 ##### Tools

 **cli** - command line interface created to simplify our work with the project.

+**config** - configuration utilities used across other tools and package-specific scripts.

 **eslint-plugin** - plugin used as a way to add our custom rules to ESLint.